Jump to Content

 of economic activity

-In 2022, Google helped provide $1.15 billion of economic activity for thousands of Maine businesses, publishers, nonprofits, creators and developers
+In 2023, Google helped provide $1.24 billion of economic activity for thousands of Maine businesses, nonprofits, publishers, creators, and developers

 Maine businesses

-More than 94,000 Maine businesses used Google’s free tools to receive phone calls, bookings, reviews, requests for directions and other direct connections to their customers
+More than 92,000 Maine businesses used Google’s free tools to receive phone calls, bookings, reviews, requests for directions, or other direct connections to their customers

 of free advertising

-In 2022, Google.org provided $2.06 million of free search advertising to Maine nonprofits through the Google Ad Grants program
+In 2023, Google.org provided $2.01 million in donated search ads to Maine nonprofits through the Google Ad Grants program

 • Eskuad